Existence of minimizers for the SDRI model in 2d: wetting and dewetting regime with mismatch strain: Acknowledgments

 \section{Acknowledgments}

 Sh.
-Kholmatov acknowledges support from the Austrian Science Fund (FWF) project M~2571-N32.
-P. Piovano acknowledges support from the Austrian Science Fund (FWF) project P 29681, from the Vienna Science and Technology Fund (WWTF) together with the City of Vienna and Berndorf Privatstiftung through Project MA16-005, and from BMBWF through the OeAD-WTZ project HR 08/2020.
+Kholmatov acknowledges support from the Austrian Science Fund (FWF) projects M~2571 and P 33716.
+P. Piovano acknowledges the support from the Austrian Science Fund (FWF) projects P 29681 and TAI 293, from the Vienna Science and Technology Fund (WWTF) together with the City of Vienna and Berndorf Privatstiftung through Project MA16-005, and from BMBWF through the OeAD-WTZ project HR 08/2020. \bu Furthermore, P. Piovano acknowledges the support obtained by the Italian Ministry of University and Research (MUR) through the PRIN Project ``Partial differential equations and related geometric-functional inequalities'', is member of the Italian ``Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni'' (GNAMPA-INdAM) and has received funding from the GNAMPA 2022 project CUP: E55F22000270001.
+Finally, \ba P. Piovano is grateful for the support received as \emph{Visiting Professor and Excellence Chair} at the Okinawa Institute of Science and Technology (OIST), Japan.